The Succulent Plant Page goes to Families of Succulent Plants goes to

 Maleophora crocea Schwantes 1928

-This is a shrubby, sprawling species with opposite pairs of angular glaucous leaves.
+This is a shrubby, sprawling species with opposite pairs of angular glaucous succulent leaves.
 The large red to orange flowers have yellow stamens.

 Native to South Africa.
 This is an opportunist species that springs up rapidly after rain.